Exactly solvable models for 2+1D topological phases derived from crossed modules of semisimple Hopf algebras: Appendix (full calculations)

 \subsubsection{Base-point shifts commute with vertex operators}

-\begin{lemma} Let $\Sigma$ be an oriented surface with cell decomposition $L$.
-Let $P \in L^2$ be any plaquette and let $v \in L^0$ be any vertex with adjacent plaquette $Q$.
-Denote by $(V')_{v,Q}^h$ for any $h \in H$ the vertex operator for the vertex $v$ with respect to the cell decomposition $L'$ obtained from the given one $L$ by shifting the base-point of $P$ once in counter-clockwise direction around $P$.
+\begin{lemma} Let $P \in L^2$ be any plaquette and let $v \in L^0$ be any vertex with adjacent plaquette $Q$.
+Denote by $(V')_{v,Q}^h$ for any $h \in H$ the vertex operator for the vertex $v$ with respect to the cell decomposition $L'$, obtained from the given one $L$ by shifting the base-point of $P$ once in counterclockwise direction around $P$.
 Then: